-The USACE requested a Water Quality Certificate of Reasonable Assurance from the Alaska Department of Environmental Conservation (ADEC) under Section 401 of the CWA after sediment chemistry data were available on September 22, 2023.
-The ADEC issued a public notice for the request on September 26, 2023, expiring on October 16, 2023.
-USACE expects the Certificate of Reasonable Assurance to be issued shortly after the end of the public notice.
+The USACE will request a Water Quality Certificate of Reasonable Assurance from the Alaska Department of Environmental Conservation (ADEC) under Section 401 of the CWA as soon as sediment chemistry data are available.

 COASTAL BARRIER RESOURCES ACT

 This Act is not applicable.
 The study area is not in a designated Coastal Barrier Resources Act unit.